 Lease of Premises

-For example, suppose that you lease a building from Tom.
-The lease requires you (the tenant) to indemnify Tom for any damage that occurs to the building during the term of the lease.
-Late one night, vagrants start a fire that causes damage to the building.
-The fire didn't result from your negligence.
-Nevertheless, you are obligated under the lease to reimburse the landlord for the damage.
-If Tom files a lawsuit against you demanding payment for the damage, your liability policy won't cover the loss.
+For example, suppose your business leases a building from Prime Properties.
+The lease requires your company to indemnify Prime Properties for any damage that occurs to the building during the term of the lease.
+One night, an arsonist starts a fire that damages the building.
+Because the damage occurred during the term of the lease, you are obligated under the contract to reimburse Prime for the cost of repairs.
+If the landlord demands payment, your liability policy won't cover the loss.
 An agreement to indemnify the premises owner for damage by fire is not an insured contract.

-A sidetrack is a short section of railroad that connects to the main track.
-It provides a business convenient access to a railroad.
-A sidetrack agreement is a contract in which a railroad allows a business entity to use the sidetrack.
-In exchange, the business promises to indemnify the railroad for any lawsuits that arise from the business' negligent use of the sidetrack.
-That is, if someone is injured on the sidetrack due to the business' negligence and sues the railroad, the business will pay the cost of the lawsuit.
+A sidetrack agreement is a contract in which a railroad allows a business to use a sidetrack, a short section of railroad that connects to the main track.
+In exchange, the business promises to indemnify the railroad for any claims that arise from the business' negligent use of the sidetrack.

 Easement or License Agreement

-A license gives someone permission to use property for a specific purpose.
-For instance, a city gives a person a license to operate a barber shop at a specific location as long as certain requirements are met.
+A license gives someone permission to use the property for a specific purpose.
+For instance, a city issues a license allowing an art gallery to hold a fundraising event at a city-owned arts center.